LSSTDESC/rail/docs/source/development/documentation.rst

 Building the RAIL documentation locally
 =======================================

+To build the documentation locally, you must install RAIL in developer mode.
+To do so, refer to the :ref:`developer installation instructions`.
 Once you have installed ``rail`` from source you can build all the documentation locally very easily.
 Note that this will also build the documentation for any and all installed ``rail_algorithms`` packages.

 You may have to install the documentation requirements in RAIL first by running the following in the ``rail`` directory: